alphasoc/nfr/README.md

 Use `namescore account status` to return account and AlphaSOC API key details.

 ## Running Namescore
 You may run `namescore listen` in tmux or screen, or provide a startup script to run on boot.
 Namescore returns alert data in JSON format to `stdout` and internal messages to `stderr`.
-Here is an example showing both, and an alert for a known C2 domain:
+Here is an example showing both, plus an alert for a known C2 domain (microsoft775.com) from 10.0.2.15 within the lab network:

 ```
 $ namescore listen